alfonso-cc-mtl/ubiweb-domain/README.md

 That's it!
 Of course, you're going to want to configure this more to have a presentable website.

+Some templates require this global package to be installed: `composer global require "fxp/composer-asset-plugin:~1.3"`

 ## Setup

 - First [choose a base template](https://github.com/ubiweb-media/template-starter).